 Foreign language study

 Students are encouraged to find a language that interests them.
 African American and African Diaspora Studies students often take advantage of the various African Languages offered on campus.
-The African Languages Program offers regularly scheduled courses in Akan/Twi, Bamana, Kiswahili, Wolof, Yoruba, and Zulu during the academic year.
+The African Languages Program offers regularly scheduled courses in Akan/Twi, Bamana, Swahili/Kiswahili, Wolof, Yoruba, Zulu/IsiZulu, and Kinyarwanda during the academic year.
 Haitian Creole may also be of interest to you.

 Here is a sampling of language study resources available to students at IU Bloomington: